T

 restaurant

-A trendy, modern restaurant with a focus on creative Portuguese cuisine and a lively atmosphere.
-It's known for its delicious sharing plates and excellent wine list.
+A trendy, modern restaurant with a creative menu and a lively atmosphere.
+Known for its small plates and unique flavor combinations.

 Day 4 · Porto